I’m a White Teacher—And Here’s What I Wish I Could Have Taught My White Students About Racism

 SDI Productions/Getty Images

 Too many White people think that by not talking about racism, it means it’s not happening, but ignoring it doesn’t make it go away.
 For instance, on the rare occasions when a really overt incident of racism happened in my school, like racist graffiti being found, many White students and teachers tended to see it as a one-off problem: one bad person doing a bad thing.
 However, for so many students of color, it fit into a larger pattern of daily oppression in their lives, and the only difference is this time the White people actually noticed it.
 This is why we really need to pay attention to, and invest in, multicultural and anti-racist education for White students and teachers.
 Not sure what you can do?
-Here’s how you can support the Black Lives Matter movement and become anti-racist.
+Here’s what anti-racism means and what it means to be anti-racist.

 Start holding schools accountable